calebporzio/sushi/README.md

 # Sushi 🍣
 Eloquent's missing "array" driver.

-Sometimes you want to use eloquent, but without the database.
+Sometimes you want to use Eloquent, but without the database.

 ## Install
 `composer require calebporzio/sushi`